P&ID: Court remands 2 British nationals in prison custody for money laundering – The Sun Nigeria

 Godwin Tsa, Abuja

-Meanwhile, James Nolan has since been remanded in prison custody by Justice Okon Abang pending the consideration of his bail application.
+Meanwhile, James Nolan has since been remanded to prison custody by Justice Okon Abang pending the consideration of his bail application.

-After entering a plea of not guilty, Justice Abang struck out count nine of the charges on the grounds that his court does not have jurisdiction over a non-registered person.
+After entering a plea of not guilty, Justice Abang struck out count nine of the charges on the ground that his court does not have jurisdiction over a non registered person.

 However, defence counsel, Okwudili Anozie, moved an oral application for the bail of his clients, but Sanga objected to the application.